MicrosoftDocs/azure-ai-docs/articles/search/search-get-started-vector.md

 ms.custom:
   - ignite-2023
 ms.topic: quickstart
-ms.date: 10/31/2024
+ms.date: 12/03/2024
 ---

 # Quickstart: Vector search by using REST

 Learn how to use the [Search REST APIs](/rest/api/searchservice) to create, load, and query vectors in Azure AI Search.

-In Azure AI Search, a [vector store](vector-store.md) has an index schema that defines vector and nonvector fields, a vector configuration for algorithms that create the embedding space, and settings on vector field definitions that are used in query requests.
-The [Create Index](/rest/api/searchservice/indexes/create-or-update) API creates the vector store.
+In Azure AI Search, a [vector store](vector-store.md) has an index schema that defines vector and nonvector fields, a vector search configuration for algorithms that create the embedding space, and settings on vector field definitions that are evaluated at query time.
+The [Create Index](/rest/api/searchservice/indexes/create-or-update) REST API creates the vector store.

 If you don't have an Azure subscription, create a [free account](https://azure.microsoft.com/free/?WT.mc_id=A261C142F) before you begin.